 Musculoskeletal and Foreign Body Ultrasounds

-Your Specialist, General Practitioner or Physiotherapist has referred you for a musculoskeletal or foreign body ultrasound scan.
-You may have heard about ultrasound before, and may have some questions.
-This information is to help you with questions you may have.
+Your Specialist, General Practitioner Physiotherapist or Osteopath has referred you for a musculoskeletal or foreign body ultrasound scan.

 There is no special preparation for this scan.

 Most scans take between 15 and 30 minutes.
 The normal (asymptomatic) side may also be examined.

 Your scan will be performed by either a Sonographer (a technologist specialising in ultrasound) or a Radiologist (a Doctor who specialises in medical imaging).